Ezequiel92/GalaxyInspector/docs/src/api/data_acquisition.md

 # Data acquisition functions

-These function read the output files (e.g. snapshots and FoF catalogs) from the simulation, and load the data to memory using dictionaries.
+These function read the different output files from the simulation (snapshots, FoF catalogs, sfr.txt, etc.), and load the data into memory as dictionaries.

+Some of these functions are exported.

 ---